πŸ’»

 Assignment

 The operation of storing a value in a variable.
-The variable name goes on the left, the value on the right.
+The variable name goes on the left of the assignment operator, and the value or expression goes on the right.
+The right side is evaluated first, then the result is stored in the variable on the left.

 Prerequisites: